cs01/pygdbmi/README.md

 nox -s lint
 ```

+## Similar projects

+- [tsgdbmi](https://github.com/Guyutongxue/tsgdbmi) A port of pygdbmi to TypeScript
+- [danielzfranklin/gdbmi](https://github.com/danielzfranklin/gdbmi) A port of pygdbmi to Rust

 ## Projects Using pygdbmi

 - [gdbgui](https://github.com/cs01/gdbgui) implements a browser-based frontend to gdb, using pygdbmi on the backend